Frequently Asked Questions

 Our business model is to build, license, and/or sell our laser MEMS optical display engines and proprietary optical solutions.

-• We built our first working proof of concept in 2017 to demonstrate that virtual retinal display is a safe and commercially viable technology.
-We will be completing two additional PoCs at actual scale by mid-2023, proving the performance of our compact light engine optics and the feasibility of our multi-focus functionality.
+We built our first working proof of concept in 2017 to demonstrate that virtual retinal display is a safe and commercially viable technology.
+We will be completing two additional PoCs at actual scale for NASA and the United States Air Force by mid-2025, proving the performance of our compact light engine optics and the feasibility of our multi-focus functionality.

 Contact Us